+One of our registered Monumental Masons must carry out any proposed memorial and memorial inscription work.
 We will approve most types of stone memorials for installation in our cemeteries.

-The responsibility for the safety and upkeep, including repairs to any gravestone or memorial, remains solely with the owner(s) of the grave.
-We recommend that grave owners obtain a guarantee from the Monumental Mason for all work they carry out and arrange for the Monumental Mason to check the memorial for defects every 5 years.
+The responsibility for the safety and upkeep, including repairs to any gravestone or memorial, remains with the owner(s) of the grave.
+We recommend that grave owners get a guarantee from the Monumental Mason for all work they carry out and arrange for the Monumental Mason to check the memorial for defects every 5 years.
 Insurance for memorials is available from many independent insurers.

-Memorials installed are to be installed on a 36"x18" (0.92 x 0.45m) concrete flag.
+Installation of memorials are on a 36"x18" (0.92 x 0.45m) concrete flag.
 Grave edge kerbs are not allowed.

 No headstone may be more than 1.2m (4') in height and 750mm (2'6") in width.
 (Double grave spaces, a maximum of 1.8m (6ft) in width).

 Memorials in cremated remains rows and children's burial areas may not exceed 0.685m (2'3'') in height.

 See Cemetery Regulations for details of regulations for memorials and headstones.